Purdue-CS193/homework-0-praneethkukunuru/index.md

 # Praneeth Kukunuru's First CS193 Homework

+### My favorite things about this CS193 Class
+- The Instructors: Having students teach us gives me a much better environment, with little stress.
+I can also connect wiht the instructors better.
+- Exams: This class is supposed to be how every class works.
+Without any midterms and finals, I can focus solely on learning, which is just awesome.
+- The Content: Working on Git hub is something that I have always wanted to try, but couldn't get to.
+In just a single day, I learnt more about Githib than I did when I tried to learn on my own in a whole week.

-#This is the prewritten Code that is not a part of the Homework
+# This is the prewritten Code that is not a part of the Homework

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.